ExaWorks/job-api-spec/specification.md

 transitions can also be received via callbacks

-An implementation MUST ensure that job state transitions occur according to the following state model:  a job is created in an initial state `NEW`.
-When the job is accepted by the backend for execution, it will enter the state `QUEUED`.
+An implementation MUST ensure that job state transitions occur according to the following state model:
+  - A job is created in an initial state `NEW`.
+  - When the job is accepted by the backend for execution, it will enter the state `QUEUED`.
-When the job is being executed and consumes resources, it enters the `ACTIVE` state.
-Upon completion, it will enter the `COMPLETED` state which is a final state.
+  - When the job is being executed and consumes resources, it enters the `ACTIVE` state.
+  - Upon completion, it will enter the `COMPLETED` state which is a final state.

-At any point in time (until the job is final), the job can enter the `FAILED` state on error conditions.
-That state is also reached when the job completes execution with an error code, but can also indicate a backend error, or a library error of any kind.
+At any point in time until the job is final, the job can enter the `FAILED` state on error conditions.
+That state is also reached when the job completes execution with an error code, but can also indicate a backend error or a library error of any kind.
 The `FAILED` state is final.

-At any point in time (until the job is final), the job can enter the `CANCELED` state as reaction to the `job.cancel()` call.
-Note that the transition to `CANCELED` is not immediate when calling that method, but the state transition only occurs once the backend is enacting that request.
+At any point in time until the job is final, the job can enter the `CANCELED` state as reaction to the `job.cancel()` call.
+Note that the state transition to `CANCELED` is not immediate when calling that method, but only occurs once the backend is enacting that request.

 The `ACTIVE` state is the only state where the job will consume resources.

 Backend implementations are likely to have their own state definitions state and transition semantics.
 An implementation of this API MUST ensure that:

-  - Backend states are mapped to the states defined in this document.
+  - Backend states are mapped to the states defined in this document
-  - State transitions are valid with respect to the state model here defined.
+  - State transitions are valid with respect to the state model here defined

 An implementation MUST NOT issue state updates for any backend state transitions which cannot be mapped to the state model.
-When a backend state model misses a representation for a state which the state model in this document requires, the implementation MUST report the respective state transition anyway, to the best of its knowledge.
+When a backend state model misses a representation for a state which the state model requires, the implementation MUST report the respective state transition anyway, to the best of its knowledge.
 For example, if a `JobExecutor` backend does not, for some reason, feature a state corresponding to `QUEUED`, then the implementation MUST issue a `QUEUED` state update between `NEW` and `ACTIVE` anyway.

-Additional information (time stamps, backend details, transition triggers etc) MAY be available on certain state transitions, in certain implementations.
+Additional information (timestamps, backend details, transition triggers etc.)
+MAY be available on certain state transitions, in certain implementations.
 See the `JobStatus` definition for additional information on such metadata.

-#### Constructors
+##### Constructors

 <a name="job-"></a>
 <a name="job-_void"></a>